 Azerbaijan’s Defence Ministry later issued a statement insisting that ‘these attacks will not go unanswered’, and stating that it was ‘preparing the necessary response measures to protect the territorial integrity and sovereignty’ of Azerbaijan.

-In an interview with Azerbaijani pro-government news site AnewZ minutes after the attack, Iran’s Deputy Foreign Minister Kazem Gharibabadi denied that Iran was targeting ‘neighbouring countries’.
+In an interview with Azerbaijani pro-government news site AnewZ which was apparently underway as the attack unfolded, Iran’s Deputy Foreign Minister Kazem Gharibabadi denied that Iran was targeting ‘neighbouring countries’.

 ‘This incident, I have heard about it from you, I should investigate […] the source of this information and the nature of this information and I can comment later on’, said Gharibabadi.